 2 gallons Natural Fertilizer and 50 gallons of water.
 Apply at emergence.

-To reduce susceptibility to attack of insects and disease-causing organisms, apply a per-acre mixture of 1 gallon Natural Fertilizer or 1 quart Natural Kelp and 20 gallons of water when signs of infestation become apparent.
+To reduce susceptibility to attack of insects and disease-causing organisms, apply a per-acre mixture of 1 gallon Natural Fertilizer or 1 quart Natural Kelp and 20 gallons of water as a foliar spray when signs of infestation become apparent.

 Is Organic the Best Fertilizer for Garlic?